 We have a fundamentally positive relationship with guns in America: guns have been good for us.
 The earliest settlers used guns to kill game and suppress the natives, both useful for surviving and conquering a wild new territory.
 The Minute Men used (their own) guns to rebel against tyranny, setting the stage for our country’s independence.
-And let us not forget that, while whips and chains played parts in controlling our African slave workforce, it was the gun that gave planters their ultimate authority.
+And let us not forget that, while whips and chains helped control our African slave workforce, it was the gun that gave planters their real authority.
 The growth of our early mercantilist economy depended crucially on the competitive advantage afforded by slave labor.
 Love guns or hate them, they put America where it is today.

-Gun atrocities in America are regarded the same way Christian philosophers approach the problem of evil.
-(The problem of evil: If God is all-powerful and all-good, how do bad things like childhood cancer happen?
+Gun atrocities in America are regarded the same way Christian philosophers regard the age-old problem of evil.
+(If God is all-powerful and all-good, how do bad things like childhood cancer happen?
 He must either be not all-good or not all-powerful; otherwise he would stop bad things from happening.)
 There are a handful of standard responses to this argument, and they all hinge on humans’ inability to see the big picture.
 One such defense is known as the “tapestry” argument: life is a rich tapestry of triumph and grief, bright patches and dark.
-Life’s overall magnificence is the overriding good, however, and that goodness depends on the existence of the tapestry’s dark patches, even if they appear tragic in isolation.
-It’s very limp stuff as theology goes, but it does capture the way many people view life–a patchwork of joy and sorrow that is ultimatley preferable to non-life and therefore, “good.”
+Life’s overall magnificence is the predominant good, however, and that goodness depends on the existence of the tapestry’s dark patches, even if they appear tragic in isolation.
+It’s very limp stuff as theology goes, but it does capture the way many people view life–a patchwork of joy and sorrow that is ultimately preferable to non-life and therefore, “good.”

 Now I don’t mean for a second that anyone literally invokes these terms when they think about guns in America.
 But the pattern we are asked to accept as normal has striking similarities to the tapestry argument.
-The 12,000 gun homicides, 33,000 suicides and handful of mass-shootings that happen each year in America are simply the fixed costs we pay for enjoying the greater good of a lasting and legal bond with guns.
+The 12,000 gun homicides, 33,000 suicides and handful of mass-shootings that happen each year in America are simply the fixed costs we pay for enjoying the greater good of a freewheeling life underwritten by a lasting and legal bond with guns.